raymondEhlers/reactionPlaneFit/README.md

 )
 # Load or otherwise provide the relevant histograms here.
 # The structure of this dictionary is important to ensure that the proper data ends up in the right place.
+# Note that the data must already be projected into the background or signal dominated regions.
 data = {"background": {"inPlane": ROOT.TH1.., "midPlane": ROOT.TH1..., "outOfPlane": ROOT.TH1...}}
 # Perform the actual fit.
 success, _ = rp_fit.fit(data = data)